 For legitimate ways to bring your costs down, see our guide on how to lower your car insurance premium.

-Compare Car Insurance Now →Before adding someone to your policy, you will need the following details about them: their full name and date of birth, home address, driving licence number and type, when they passed their test, their occupation, details of any accidents or claims in the past five years, any driving convictions or penalty points, and details of any other vehicles they drive or are insured on.
+Before adding someone to your policy, you will need the following details about them: their full name and date of birth, home address, driving licence number and type, when they passed their test, their occupation, details of any accidents or claims in the past five years, any driving convictions or penalty points, and details of any other vehicles they drive or are insured on.

 You can usually add a named driver at any point during your policy.
 Contact your insurer through their website, app, or by phone.
 They will ask for the named driver's details, calculate how your premium changes, charge or refund the difference for the remaining policy period, and update your documents.
+Most insurers charge an administration fee for mid-policy changes, regardless of whether your premium goes up or down.

 One of the biggest drawbacks of being a named driver is that you typically do not build your own no claims discount (NCD) while driving on someone else's policy.
 The main policyholder earns the NCD based on the overall policy performance.

 Some insurers now offer a "named driver no claims discount" or "mirror no claims discount" that lets named drivers build proof of claim-free driving they can use when they take out their own policy.
 This is not standard, however, and usually requires the named driver to be listed on the policy for at least a year with no claims made by that driver during the period.
+If you are a young driver named on a parent's policy and plan to get your own insurance later, it is worth asking whether the insurer offers this benefit before you commit.

 If you only need to add someone to your car insurance for a short time, temporary car insurance might be a better option than adding them to your annual policy.